youngd24/ininet/provisioning/proxmox/NETWARE/DOS622-NWCLIENT/README.md

 To import into Proxmox:

-- Transfer the file up to the pve host
+- Transfer the file(s) from the vzdump directory up to the pve host
 - SSH into it

 ```